Welcome to the Roton Quantum Model - a rotational resonance framework

 Black holes may function as bi-temporal boundary structures, suppressing local decoherence and enabling global resonance agreement across cosmological scales.
 In this view, large-scale coherence phenomena such as galactic filaments are not dynamically enforced but selectively permitted: only matter configurations compatible with both past formation and future consistency persist.
 No information is exchanged across time; instead, incompatible trajectories fail to establish resonance existence.
 Black holes thus act not as causal engines, but as temporal silencers, allowing only globally consistent modes of structure to remain.

 A “temporal node” in a resonance network is a system which participates in resonance agreement across time, not along time.
-A “Temporal node” strongly suppresses accessible microstates, reduces effective temporal degrees of freedom and enforces boundary conditions across time.
+A “Temporal node” strongly suppresses accessible micro-states, reduces effective temporal degrees of freedom and enforces boundary conditions across time.
 Or in other words, if you reverse time at a black hole, a galaxy could pop out as a whole and this would not contradict causality.

 About Life, the Universe, and Everything